Home » Liturgy Schedule and Holy Days » Byzantine Basics

 The apostles and disciples of Christ evangelized the gospel to different parts of the world.
 They preached the same message of Christ, but to people of many varied cultures and languages.
 Christianity was diverse from its very beginning.
 In the eastern portion of the Roman empire, Greek was the dominant culture and language.
 Whereas in the western portion, Latin became established.

 Christianity flourished in the cultural hubs of the Mediterranean.
-These centers of faith were areas where communities of believers in Jesus Christ grew in number and churches were formed.
-The main centers of Christianity at the time were: Rome, Antioch (Syria), Jerusalem, and Alexandria.
+These centers of faith were areas where communities of believers in Jesus Christ grew in number and churches were established with appointed bishops.
+The main centers of early Christianity were: Rome, Antioch (Syria), Jerusalem, and Alexandria.
 From these communities, the message of the Gospel dispersed to more distant lands.
 The Gospel was not limited to a few, but intended to be announced to all people.
+Therefore, the diversity of the Church was a result of Christians fulfilling the mission of the Church.

 Christian, Catholic and orthodox from the beginning

-As Christianity spread, the language and culture of the various geographical regions influenced liturgical expressions wherever churches were established.
-While these influences led to differences in expression, the core elements – the structure of liturgy, the primacy of apostolic succession, and adherence to essential teachings established through the major Church Councils were a common bond of the universality of the Church.
-The Catholic Church preserves this expansive diversity, as One Holy and Apostolic Church, the Church established by Jesus Christ.
+As church communities expanded geographically, the language and culture of the various regions influenced liturgical expressions.
+While these influences led to differences in expression, the central elements — structure of liturgy, the primacy of apostolic succession, the Sacraments, and adherence to essential teachings — united all as one universal church.

-Finally, it should be noted that Eastern Orthodox churches, those not united with the Catholic Church in communion with the Bishop of Rome (the Pope) do share much in common with the Catholic Church.
-Eastern Orthodox churches have a common history with the Catholic Church, in having apostolic roots and an unbroken apostolic succession of Holy Orders and the Sacraments of the Church.
+Finally, it should be noted that Eastern Orthodox churches, those not currently united with the Catholic Church in communion with the Bishop of Rome (the Pope) do share a profound heritage with the Catholic Church.
+Eastern Orthodox churches share the same source of Holy Orders and the Sacraments from Christ through apostolic succession.
 This means that Eastern Orthodox churches have the same valid Sacraments.
-In addition, Eastern rite Catholic Churches often share parallel liturgical and cultural expressions (practices) representative of the geographical roots of their Orthodox brothers and sisters in Christ.
+Many of the Eastern rite Catholic Churches have liturgical and theological expressions parallel to their Orthodox brothers and sisters in Christ.
+We pray for eventual unity among Orthodox and Catholic Christians.

 A Common Belief in the Real Presence of Christ in the Eucharist